holoviz/holoviz/doc/background.rst

 instead.
 Similarly, hvPlot provides a one-line way to return complex HoloViews objects, which can then be inspected, pulled apart, reconfigured, and recomposed if/as needed.
-And then these HoloViews objects, in turn, can be used to make a Bokeh figure that again can be examined, modified, and used in other contexts (if desired!).
+And then these HoloViews objects, in turn, can be used to make a Bokeh or Matplotlib figure that again can be examined, modified, and used in other contexts.

 Building on the Python scientific ecosystem